 The documentary project “Fire & Flood Queer Resilience in the era of Climate Change” tells the story of Hurricane Maria in Puerto Rico and the fires in Santa Rosa, California, two-near simultaneous climate-related disasters in the fall of 2017, through the voices of LGBTQ people who lived through them and were part of the community response.
 The film explores the vulnerability of LGBTQ communities to climate disasters and also lifts up queer and trans strategies for resilience, transition, and survival.

-The #Qready checklist, bent toward the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community, helps you be better prepared for a worst-case scenario disaster.
+The #Qready checklist, bent toward the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community, helps you be better prepared for resilience during this era of escalating climate change.

 WATER (3-days worth)

 Water is crucial in your life; for drinking, washing, and all other uses we take for granted.
 In a disaster, the water might be contaminated or shut off entirely.
 Ready.gov recommends that you have at least one gallon of water per person, per day, for at least three days.